 The adrenal glands sit on top of the kidneys and are responsible for the secretion of adrenaline, cortisol, DHEA and other hormones that are required to help your body function during times of stress, whether it is physical, emotional or mental.
 Chronic stress causes the adrenal glands to become exhausted and so does the person.
 The whole body including the immune system becomes weak and vulnerable.
 Adrenal Exhaustion can be very detrimental to your over all health.
 It causes diminished cortisol and DHEA levels which can adversely affect thyroid and sex hormones.

 Cortisol is one of the most important adrenal hormones.
 Normal cortisol levels are responsible for maintaining normal blood sugar levels, it mobilises fat and protein stores for mores energy and has an anti-inflammatory action in the body.
 Cortisol has an effect on most blood cells that participate in immune of inflammatory reactions as well as having an effect on blood pressure.
-It has an effect electrolyte levels in heart tisse as well, heart beat, and influences the central nervous system controlling mood and behavior.
+It has an effect on electrolyte levels in heart tissue as well, heart beat, and influences the central nervous system controlling mood and behaviour.

-During the early stage of adrenal stress, elevated cortisol levels contribute to weight gain, elevated cholesterol and blood pressure, altered brain checmistry (which causes depression and anxiety), it also has an effect on hormones and osteoporosis to name a few.
+During the early stage of adrenal stress, elevated cortisol levels contribute to weight gain, elevated cholesterol and blood pressure, altered brain chemistry (which causes depression and anxiety), it also has an effect on hormones and osteoporosis to name a few.
 During later stages of adrenal exhaustion the once high levels of cortisol eventually fall to low levels where it is insufficient to adequately normal function and good health.